Bill aims to repeal some protections for farmers from lawsuits related to field burning, health impacts from particle emissions

 It also gained the support of people who live in the Glades area.
 In a letter signed by three mayors of Glades communities, the mayors said in part, "Outside groups claim to know what's best for us and are instead threatening once again to disrupt our way of life as we know it."

-Mayor Steve Wilson of Belle Glade, Mayor Keith Babb of Pahokee, and Mayor Joe Kyles of South Bay said in that letter that the agriculture industry is the lifeblood of their economy, and they support protections that prevent nuisance lawsuits that threaten the sustainability and longevity of farming operations.
+Belle Glade Mayor Steve Wilson, Pahokee Mayor Keith Babb and South Bay Mayor Joe Kyles said in that letter that the agriculture industry is the lifeblood of their economy, and they support protections that prevent nuisance lawsuits that threaten the sustainability and longevity of farming operations.

 Samples said she anticipates an uphill battle but anticipates gaining additional support.